-• The REIT's name, address, and employer identification number.
+- The REIT's name, address, and employer identification number. - The name and telephone number of an authorized contact person and the hours he or she can be reached. - The type of tax return and year(s) involved. - A detailed description of the problem.
+Previous attempts to solve the problem - Previous attempts to solve the problem and the office that was contacted.

-- The name and telephone number of an authorized contact person and the hours he or she can be reached. - The type of tax return and year(s) involved. - A detailed description of the problem. - Previous attempts to solve the problem and the office that was contacted. - A description of the hardship the REIT is facing and supporting documentation (if applicable).
+• A description of the hardship the REIT is facing and supporting documentation (if applicable).